 matematicas visuales visual math

 When we divide a golden rectangle in a square and another golden rectangle this new rectangle is similar to the initial one.
-A dilative rotation transforms one into the other.
+We can repeat this procedure infinitely and we get a geometric sequence of rectangles.

 REFERENCES

-Coxeter - Introduction to Geometry (John Whiley and sons)
+Coxeter H. S. M. - Introduction to Geometry (John Whiley and Sons, Second Edition, 1969)

 MORE LINKS